QuantEcon/lecture-python-intro/lectures/linear_equations.md

 It is natural to think about demand systems with more goods.

-For example, even within energy commodities there are many different goods, including crude oil, gasoline, coal, natural gas, ethanol and uranium.
+For example, even within energy commodities there are many different goods, including crude oil, gasoline, coal, natural gas, ethanol, and uranium.

 The prices of these goods are related, so it makes sense to study them together.